njs-link/njs-link/README.md

 - 👀 I’m interested in: Fun
 - 🌱 I’m currently learning: Life
 - 💞️ I’m looking to collaborate on: Things
-- 📫 How to reach me: njs@link-media.no
+- 📫 How to reach me: nicholas@apidari.no

 <!---
 njs-link/njs-link is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.